OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_vmware.rst

 .. _operations_on_templates:
 .. _vmtemplates_and_networks:

 When a VMware VM Template is imported, OpenNebula will detect any virtual disk and network interface within the template.
 For each virtual disk, OpenNebula will create an image representing each disk discovered in the template.
-In the same way, OpenNebula will create a network representation for each standard or distributed port group associated to virtual network interfaces found in the template.
-The imported OpenNebula VM templates can be modified selecting the VM Template in ``Virtual Resources --> Templates`` and clicking on the Update button.
+In the same way, OpenNebula will create a network representation for each standard or distributed port group associated with virtual network interfaces found in the template.
+The imported OpenNebula VM templates can be modified by selecting the VM Template in ``Virtual Resources --> Templates`` and clicking on the Update button.

 If the vCenter infrastructure has running or powered off **Virtual Machines**, OpenNebula can import and subsequently manage them.
-To import vCenter VMs, proceed to the **Wilds** tab in the Host info tab representing the vCenter cluster where the VMs are running in, select the VMs to be imported and click on the import button.
+To import vCenter VMs, proceed to the **Wilds** tab in the Host info tab representing the vCenter cluster the VMs are running in, select the VMs to be imported and click on the import button.

 .. _operations_on_running_vms:

-After the VMs are in the Running state, you can operate on their life-cycle, assign them to particular users, attach or detach network interfaces, create snapshots, do capacity resizing (change CPU and MEMORY after powering the VMs off), etc.
+After the VMs are in the running state, you can operate on their life-cycle, assign them to particular users, attach or detach network interfaces, create snapshots, do capacity resizing (change CPU and MEMORY after powering the VMs off), etc.

 .. _cluster_prefix:

-.. note:: Resources imported from vCenter will have their names appended with a the name of the cluster where this resources belong in vCenter, to ease their identification within OpenNebula.
+.. note:: Resources imported from vCenter will have their names appended with the name of the cluster where these resources belong in vCenter, to ease their identification within OpenNebula.

 Step 6.
 Verification - Launch a VM
 ---------------------------------------------------------------

-Let's validate this OpenNebula installation doing what it does best, launching Virtual Machines.
+Let's check out this OpenNebula installation doing what it does best: launching Virtual Machines.
 Go to your ``Instances -> VMs`` tab in Sunstone and click on the "+" green icon.
 Select the VM Template imported in the previous step (feel free to change any configuration aspect) and click on Instantiate.

 .. image:: /images/instantiate_vcenter_vm_template.png
     :align: center

-Alright!
+OK!
 Your VM should be up and running switfly.
 Check the console icon to access your VM through VMRC within Sunstone.